Fitbit Luxe vs. Charge 4: Form or function?

 The Fitbit Luxe provides you with a stress management score.

-For the right person, the Fitbit Luxe is an ideal fitness tracker that also manages to be fashionable.
+The Fitbit Luxe is an ideal fitness tracker that also manages to be fashionable for the right person.
 However, you'll have to compromise on some features.
 Not only do you get shorter battery life, but you also have to sacrifice GPS.
 If you're a beginner or only do casual workout tracking, the lack of GPS may not deter you.
 Nowadays, many users depend on GPS to track their routes when running or cycling outdoors.
 If you want to do this, you'll have to connect to your phone's GPS.

 Another missing feature is NFC for contactless payments.
 While Fitbit Pay may not be as much of a loss as GPS, it's still something that the company could've added.
 When you consider that the Fitbit Charge 4 is more affordable than the Luxe, it's already going to be more attractive to some people.
-Combine that with the fact that you get longer battery life as well as built-in GPS and NFC for Fitbit Pay, it's hard to find a redeeming quality — aside from the luxurious design — that would make the Fitbit Luxe a better choice.
+Combine that with the fact that you get longer battery life and built-in GPS and NFC for Fitbit Pay.
+It's hard to find a redeeming quality — aside from the luxurious design — that would make the Fitbit Luxe a better choice.

 You can do more with the Fitbit Charge 4